k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 **The plugins are:**

 * [Data Quality Metrics](04_source_data_metrics.md#data-quality-metrics) — calculates various data quality metrics as described below.
 These metrics can then be used for masking and synthetic data generation.
 * [Option Set Analyzer](04_source_data_metrics.md#option-set-analyzer) — identifies fields with a limited number of distinct values (in a data sample) and saves them into an MTable.
 These metrics can then be used for masking and synthetic data generation.
-The plugin is introduced in Fabric V8.3.
+This plugin is available starting from Fabric V8.3.
 * [NULL Percentage](04_source_data_metrics.md#null-percentage) — calculates the percentage of NULL values per column.
 Starting with Fabric V8.2, this plugin has been combined with the Data Quality Metrics plugin.

 ## Data Quality Metrics